OpenWaterFoundation/owf-learn-web-dev/mkdocs-project/docs/index.md

 The documentation is organized in order of important web development topics.
 Because web development can use many different technologies, the initial documentation focuses on common technical issues.
-More comprehensive information about specific web technology frameworks can be added in the future.
+More comprehensive information about specific web technology frameworks is available on more specific learning pages.

+Use the links on the left to navigate through the full website and links on the right to navigate within this page.
+The links may be compressed into a menu if the page size has been reduced.

 See the [Resources section](resources) for general information about web development.